farirpgs/fari-app/lib/docs/fate-stunts.md

 - **Master of the Lasso.** +2 to create advantages with Shoot whenever this involves throwing a lasso. (adapted from [http://dfrpg-resources.wikia.com/wiki/Stunts](http://dfrpg-resources.wikia.com/wiki/Stunts))
 - **Ranged Knockback.** When you succeed with style on a Shoot attack with a thrown weapon, you may choose to reduce the value of your hit by one in order to move your opponent one zone, provided there are no situation aspects impeding this movement.
 (Peter Blake)
 - **Subtle Draw.** +2 to Shoot whenever there is active opposition to your first shot in a scene. (adapted from Spirit of the Century SRD, §6.15.3)
 - **Trained As a Unit/Team Player.** You were trained alongside the rest of your unit, and now that unit is like a single organism. +2 to create advantages with Shoot whenever working with another character who is from the same unit as you and who also has this stunt.
-(A similar stunt could exist in many other skills.) (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+(A similar stunt could exist in many other skills.)
 - **Two Gun Joe.** Normally, shooting with two guns just looks cool, but when you fire two weapons, you have a decisive advantage.
 Any time you succeed on an attack with two guns, the stress inflicted is increased by one. (adapted from Spirit of the Century SRD, §6.15.4)
 - **Volley.** When you combine Shoot skills with your allies, you contribute an additional +1 bonus.
 (Peter Blake)